jiaxian-hlj/FL-Dpu/README.md

 ### Reference
 If you use this code, please cite the following papers:
-(1) Lu, Ming, et al. "Federated Learning for Computational Pathology on Gigapixel Whole Slide Images."
-Medical Image Analysis.
-2021.
+@article{lu2020federated,
+  title={Federated Learning for Computational Pathology on Gigapixel Whole Slide Images}, author={Lu, Ming Y and Kong, Dehan and Lipkova, Jana and Chen, Richard J and Singh, Rajendra and Williamsona, Drew FK and Chena, Tiffany Y and Mahmood, Faisal}, journal={arXiv preprint arXiv:2009.10190}, year={2020}
+}